DaGrapix/master_thesis.github.io/soutenance.md

 - Is positional encoding necessary?
 - How about the loss of the grid regularity in images?
 - Does the cross-sample partitioning consistency matter?
+- Is there enough data in the datasets for the transformer to learn?

 ---